eurodatacube/getting-started-notebooks/README.md

 # Jupyter getting-started notebooks

-Curated list of Jupyter notebooks demonstrating capabilities of Euro Data Cube services.
-These notebooks will be available for Euro Data Cube Customers within their JupyterHub workspace.
+Curated list of Jupyter notebooks demonstrating the capabilities of the Euro Data Cube offering.
+These notebooks can be directly executed by all Euro Data Cube customers within their own Jupyter Lab environment wihtou further setup.